Bob Decker, Building Official

 - For additions and remodels, the soil bearing pressure is based on 1,500 pounds per square foot, unless a higher value is justified by a soils report.
 A 1/3 increase is allowed for wind/seismic.

 - For retaining walls, lateral soil bearing pressure is based on 100 pounds per square foot per foot below natural grade, unless a higher value is justified by a soils report.
 Without a soils report the coefficient of friction is 130 psf x contact area of footing or 1/2 DL whichever is less.

 - The climate zone is Zone 8.

 - Rainfall design is based on two inches of rainfall per hour.

 For all heating/cooling alterations, please download and complete, CEC-CF1R-ALT-04-E Form, and bring with you when applying for the permit.

 New Requirements for Reroof

-3. For Final inspection, download and complete form CF2R-ENV-05 along with Smoke Detector Verification form and leave for inspector to pick up.
+2. For Final inspection, download and complete Smoke Detector Verification form and leave for inspector to pick up.
 You may also email the form to us prior to calling for final inspection.